Britain's RBS places restrictions on lending in Russia

-LONDON Part-nationalised British lender Royal Bank of Scotland has placed restrictions on its lending in Russia, responding to the prospect of toughening international sanctions against Moscow over its role in the Ukraine crisis.
+LONDON Part-nationalised British lender Royal Bank of Scotland (RBS.L) said on Friday it had placed restrictions on its lending in Russia following developments in Ukraine.

+The European Union cut off financing for five major Russian banks on Thursday over Moscow's support for separatist rebels in Ukraine.
+The measures aim to prevent Russian banks from raising money on Western capital markets.

-RBS said nearly half of its lending to Russian banks was fully hedged.
+RBS said nearly half of the bank lending was fully hedged.
 The bank said its total Russian exposure, including assets held off balance sheet for clients, amounted to 2.1 billion pounds.

-Other European banks and companies which operate in Russia are taking similar action to RBS to curb their exposure as sanctions are imposed over Moscow's support for pro-Russian separatists in Ukraine.

-Dutch Bank ING, which has been in Russia and Ukraine for 20 years, with combined loans worth 7.5 billion and 1.5 billion euros respectively, said its business was on a case-by-case basis.

 SCOTTISH VOTE